lhnguyen102/cuTAGI/README.md

 value = C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.1\bin\nvcc.exe
 ```

-7. Build the project using CMake by navigating to the folder `cuTAGI` and  entering these lines to `Command Prompt`
+7. Build the project using CMake by navigating to the folder `cuTAGI` and  entering these lines in `Command Prompt`
 ```
 cmake . -B build
 cmake --build build --config RelWithDebInfo -j 16